Last reviewed and updated: January 2026.

 Walking in the British countryside is hard on shoes.
 Paths change quickly, the weather rarely commits to staying dry, and even well-kept routes often involve wet stone, mud, or uneven ground.

 Most people do not need heavy boots, but everyday trainers are usually a mistake.
 The right walking shoes should cope with damp paths, stay comfortable over distance, and not leave your feet aching halfway through a walk.
+A good waterproof layer makes just as much difference, especially once the weather turns.
+We’ve covered that properly here: Best Waterproof Walking Jackets UK

 Dry paths do exist.
 They just tend not to last very long.

-This guide looks at the best walking shoes for UK countryside walks, focusing on comfort, grip, and practicality for British paths — rather than gear designed for mountains or places where it never rains
+This guide looks at the best walking shoes for UK countryside walks, focusing on comfort, grip, and practicality for British paths, rather than gear designed for mountains or places where it never rains

 Best Walking Shoes – Quick Picks